-A Partnership in care program supports aged care residents and their family or close friends, to continue their relationships of care and companionship even during periods of an infectious outbreak.
+A Partnership in care program supports aged care residents and their family or close friends to continue their relationships of care and companionship even during periods of an infectious outbreak.

 Partners in care

-- Residential aged care providers
+Residential aged care providers

 - Provider fact sheet – explains Partnerships in care programs to residential aged care providers.

 - Provider toolkit – supports providers to establish a Partnerships in care program in their service.

 - Visiting during an outbreak poster – (new resource) this A3 poster can be used by aged care facilities during an outbreak.
 It explains the key things for partners in care to remember when visiting an aged care home during an outbreak.